-Lazard Ltd, through its subsidiaries, is subject to U.S. federal income taxes on all of its U.S. operating income, as well as on the portion of non-U.S. income attributable to its U.S. subsidiaries.
+Although a portion of Lazard Group's income is subject to U.S. federal income taxes, Lazard Group primarily operates in the U.S. as a limited liability company that is treated as a partnership for U.S. federal income tax purposes.
+As a result, Lazard Group's income from its U.S. operations is generally not subject to U.S. federal income taxes because such income is attributable to its partners.
 Outside the U.S., Lazard Group operates principally through subsidiary corporations that are subject to local income taxes in foreign jurisdictions.
 Lazard Group is also subject to New York City Unincorporated Business Tax ("UBT") attributable to its operations apportioned to New York City.

-The Company recorded income tax provisions (benefits) of \$36,374 and \$95,900 for the three month and nine month periods ended September 30, 2016, respectively, and \$170,954 and \$(993,560) for the three month and nine month periods ended September 30, 2015, respectively, representing effective tax rates of 24.4%, 26.6%, 30.0% and 637.0%, respectively.
-The difference between the U.S. federal statutory rate of 35.0% and the effective tax rates reflected above principally relates to (i) taxes payable to foreign jurisdictions that are not offset against U.S. income taxes, (ii) foreign source income (loss) not subject to U.S. income taxes (including interest on intercompany financings), (iii) change in the U.S. federal valuation allowance affecting the provision for income taxes, and (iv) U.S. state and local taxes (primarily UBT), which are incremental to the U.S. federal statutory tax rate.
+The Company recorded income tax provisions of \$21,653 and \$49,110 for the three month and nine month periods ended September 30, 2016, respectively, and \$26,987 and \$52,909 for the three month and nine month periods ended September 30, 2015, respectively, representing effective tax rates of 14.5%, 13.6%, 18.0% and 13.5%, respectively.
+The difference between the U.S. federal statutory rate of 35.0% and the effective tax rates reflected above principally relates to (i) Lazard Group primarily operating as a limited liability company in the U.S., (ii) change in the valuation allowance affecting the provision for income taxes, (iii) taxes payable to foreign jurisdictions and (iv) U.S. state and local taxes (primarily UBT), which are incremental to the U.S. federal statutory tax rate.